lancenacabuan/theosis/README.md

 ## **X. Four Pillars of Theosis: A Framework for Holistic Discipleship**
 The Christian journey of *theosis* encompasses a transformative process through which believers grow into the likeness of Christ by participating in His divine nature.
 This journey, grounded in communion with God, invites believers to align their lives with His will and reflect His glory in every aspect of life.
 At its heart lies discipleship—a dynamic practice of daily surrender, spiritual growth, and intentional cooperation with God’s enabling grace.

-To navigate this transformative path, four foundational pillars emerge: **Exalting the Creator**, **Emulating Christlikeness**, **Exemplifying Consecration**, and **Embodying Communion**.
+To navigate this transformative journey, four foundational pillars emerge: **Exalting the Creator**, **Emulating Christlikeness**, **Exemplifying Consecration**, and **Embodying Communion**.
 These pillars offer a holistic framework for discipleship, integrating the divine calling of *theosis* with practical application for Christian living.

 ### **1. Exalting the Creator**
 The first pillar emphasizes humanity’s ultimate purpose: to glorify God.
 This calling flows naturally from being created in His image and charged with reflecting His majesty in thought, word, and deed.
 God’s glory is seen in creation, declared in the heavens, and revealed in the lives of His people.
 As believers, glorifying God is not an abstract concept but a daily reality expressed through worship, gratitude, and excellence in all areas of life (Romans 11:36; Psalm 19:1).